akovrigin/NewProjectForm/readme.txt

 New Project form

-Task: implement the "New Project form" in Visual Studio on WPF
+Task: implement the "New Project form" like in Visual Studio on WPF

 Source code: https://github.com/akovrigin/NewProjectForm